The “Dress of the Year” for 2017 is a t-shirt.

 You don’t need to be a graphic artist, and expensive programs aren’t necessary.
-In fact, we like the retro-feel of the early 90’s, completely without irony.
+In fact, we like the retro-feel of the early 90’s.

-Custom heat transfers with a low minimum allow yourself many chances to appeal to shoppers.
+Custom heat transfers with a low minimum allows yourself many chances to appeal to shoppers.

-Whether in the public domain or original, art is always popular.
+Whether famous paintings in the public domain or original paintings from a local artist, art is always popular.
 Of course, err on the side of caution when it comes to commercial use of public domain art.
 One of the most popular looks today is a take-off of classic rock album art and concert tees.

 Logos of bands and long-lost brands continue to be strong sellers.
 Get permission if necessary.

 Monochrome or color shifting lends a modern touch.
 Coloring otherwise black and white artwork draws the eye.
-Transfers allow a sharpness of color and line not available with other methods.
+Transfers allow a sharpness of color not available with other methods.

-Heat transfers can be applied to a whole shirt for large graphic impact.
-Tiny repeating graphics lend themselves to “secret” ornamentation.
+Heat transfers can be applied to a whole t-shirt for large graphic impact, but tiny repeating graphics can be just as effective.

 Think about non-traditional placement.
-A transfer need not be placed at center chest.
-A back, sleeve or cross-garment is a bold choice.
+A heat transfer doesn’t always need to be placed at the center chest.
+A back, sleeve or cross-garment placement is a bold choice too.

 Original art or public domain, humor always sells!